-FIELD DESCRIPTION EXAMPLE Once: If you selected Once in the How Often field above, then enter the date 2000-01-01 Date the set should activate here in year-month-date format.
-Weekday: If you selected Weekly in the How Often field above, then select the Yes Day day(s) when the set should activate (and recur) by going to that day(s) and pressing [SPACE BAR] to select Yes , then press [ENTER].
-No N/A Start Time Enter the start time when you wish the schedule set to take effect in hour-minute format.
-09:00 Duration Enter the maximum length of time this connection is allowed in hour-minute format.
-08:00 Action Forced On means that the connection is maintained whether or not there is a demand call on the line and will persist for the time period specified in the Duration field.
-Forced On Forced Down means that the connection is blocked whether or not there is a demand call on the line.
+DESCRIPTION EXAMPLE Should this schedule set recur weekly or be used just once only?
+Press the [SPACE BAR] and then [ENTER] to select Once or Weekly .
+Both these options are mutually exclusive.
+If Once is selected, then all weekday settings are N/A .
+When Once is selected, the schedule rule deletes automatically after the scheduled time elapses.
+Once If you selected Once in the How Often field above, then enter the date the set should activate here in year-month-date format.
+2000-01-01 If you selected Weekly in the How Often field above, then select the day(s) when the set should activate (and recur) by going to that day(s) and pressing [SPACE BAR] to select Yes , then press [ENTER].
+Yes No N/A Enter the start time when you wish the schedule set to take effect in hour-minute format.
+09:00 Enter the maximum length of time this connection is allowed in hour-minute format.
+08:00 Forced On means that the connection is maintained whether or not there is a demand call on the line and will persist for the time period specified in the Duration field.
+Forced Down means that the connection is blocked whether or not there is a demand call on the line.
 Enable Dial-On-Demand means that this schedule permits a demand call on the line.
-Disable Dial-On-Demand means that this schedule prevents a demand call on the line.
+Disable Dial-On-Demand means that Forced On Should this schedule set recur weekly or be used just once only?
+Press the [SPACE BAR] and then [ENTER] to select Once or Weekly .
+Both these options are mutually exclusive.
+If Once is selected, then all weekday settings are N/A .
+When Once is selected, the schedule rule deletes automatically after the scheduled time elapses.
+If you selected Once in the How Often field above, then enter the date the set should activate here in year-month-date format.
+If you selected Weekly in the How Often field above, then select the day(s) when the set should activate (and recur) by going to that day(s) and pressing [SPACE BAR] to select Yes , then press [ENTER].
+Enter the start time when you wish the schedule set to take effect in hour-minute format.
+Forced On means that the connection is maintained whether or not there is a demand call on the line and will persist for the time period specified in the Duration field.
+Forced Down means that the connection is blocked whether or not there is a demand call on the line.
+Forced Down means that the connection is blocked whether or not there is a demand call on the line.